dauble/generator-tmproject/README.md

 - `package.json`: A list of dependencies for the Grunt tasks.

 ## Release History
+* 2013-11-11 - v1.0.7 - Fixes issue where all files in images/ may not be compressed and copied over
 * 2013-11-11 - v1.0.6 - Fixes issue where .htaccess wasn't in app/ and didn't copy to dist/
 * 2013-10-30 - v1.0.5 - Remove .tmp directory after build is complete
 * 2013-10-29 - v1.0.4 - Fixes issue where compiled CSS/JS compiles infinitely